bhimbho/bhimbho/README.md

 ### Hi there 👋
-- I am Bimbo, I am a passionate, entrepreneurial, self-driven Software Developer with a special interest in start-ups, product and team building
+I am Bimbo, I am a passionate, entrepreneurial, self-driven Software Developer with a special interest in start-ups, product and team building.
+I hope you'd enjoy your stay while on my github profile
 <!--
 **bhimbho/bhimbho** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.